frne/frne.github.io/content/blog/2021-08-10-why-complexity-in-software-is-bad.md

 There are (still) many people telling proudly, how complex their product is.
 There are job ads, explaining that you will "create highly complex software".
 These false signals, which I personally saw in many positions and projects, create a potentially huge long-tail problem, not primarily for engineers, but for the product management and engineering team lead.
-In this blogpost, I want to point out some of those impacts of advertising complexity[^1]...
+In this blogpost, I want to point out some of those impacts of advertising complexity...

 <!--more-->